-Tables 7-20-7-23 contain the assessment results of interference caused by base and mobile stations at VDES satellite receiver input at orbit with altitude of 600 km for Yagi antenna and Isoflux isotropic antenna.
+Tables 7-21-7-24 contain the assessment results of interference caused by base and mobile stations at VDES satellite receiver input at orbit with altitude of 600 km for Yagi antenna and Isoflux isotropic antenna.
 The analysis shows that the maximum interference level at elevation angles of mobile station of more than 10 degrees will be equal to:

-• minus 121.5 dBW in case of interference caused by base station to satellite receiver with Isoflax antenna;
+• minus 123.1 dBW in case of interference caused by base station to satellite receiver with Isoflux antenna;

-• minus 113.2 dBW in case of interference caused by base station to satellite receiver with Yagi antenna;
+• minus 116.6 dBW in case of interference caused by base station to satellite receiver with Yagi antenna;

-• minus 125.3 dBW in case of interference caused by mobile station to satellite receiver with Isoflax antenna;
+• minus 125.3 dBW in case of interference caused by mobile station to satellite receiver with Isoflux antenna;

-• minus 116.4 dBW in case of interference caused by mobile station to satellite receiver with Yagi antenna.
+• minus 117.7 dBW in case of interference caused by mobile station to satellite receiver with Yagi antenna.

-These levels were used for estimation of C/(N+I) ratio at the satellite receiver input which are given in Tables 7-24-7-27.
-With this Signal 2 of VDES uplink as the most noise immune signal shape was considered.
+These levels were used for estimation of C/(N+I) ratio at the satellite receiver input which are given in Tables 7-25-7-28.
+With this waveform 1 of VDES uplink as the most noise immune signal shape was considered.

-Editor note: the different interference scenario should be detailed, in particular the relative positions of the MS/BS and the VDES transmitter on the ship to the satellite.

-TABLE 7-20
+TABLE 7-21

-Assessment of interference caused by base station at the VDES satellite receiver input with Isoflax antenna
+Assessment of interference caused by base station at the VDES satellite receiver input with Isoflux antenna